You are here

-This resource provides everything you need to know about self-disclosure requirements in three primary areas noted above.
+This resource provides everything you need to know about self-disclosure requirements in the three primary areas noted above.
 It also describes the use of the documentation that you must provide with your disclosure.
 Before we get into particulars, here are three extremely important things to keep in mind:

 - You need to disclose past convictions and/or employment/licensure issues even if you have disclosed them to CDE on prior applications.
 This includes any deferred judgements or deferred sentences you may have received

 - Err on the side of self-disclosure, even if an issue occurred a long time ago or that was minor in nature

 - Colorado law requires that you disclose all misdemeanor and/or felony criminal convictions including those based on a plea of no contest and any deferred judgements or deferred sentences, except for misdemeanor traffic offenses and/or traffic infractions (DUI*,careless driving, speeding, etc.)